TWICKENHAM ROWING CLUB BYLAWS

 -

-Regatta & Head Costs: Each member of a competing crew must pay the full cost of the entrance fee and associated trailering costs, along with any Hosting fees or additional costs for participation.
+Regatta & Head Costs: Each member of a competing crew must pay the full cost of the entrance fee and associated trailering costs, along with any hosting fees or additional costs for participation.
 This includes any associated governing body membership (ie British Rowing) required for them to participate.

 -

-Trailer Loading and Unloading: Club boats and equipment should not be on the trailer for longer than is absolutely necessary - therefore, all members participating in events are required to assist with the loading and unloading of boats and equipment from the trailer in a timely fashion as specified by the Captain, Director of Rowing or their representative.
+Trailer Loading and Unloading: Club boats and equipment should not be on the trailer for longer than is absolutely necessary - therefore, all members participating in events are required to assist with the loading and unloading of boats and equipment from the trailer in a timely fashion as specified by the Captain, Director of Rowing or their nominated representative.

 8. Insurance and Liability